Some notable buildings around Colac

 Corner Bromfield and Corangamite Streets.

-Built in 1892 as a surgery and residence for Dr Wynne, now Quinn’s Funeral Directors.
+Originally built in 1892 as a surgery and residence for Dr Wynne, now operating as bed and breakfast accommodation.

 Lislea House, Colac